-(A) Divisional Assignment.
-All cases shall be reviewed by the clerk upon filing to verify correct divisional assignment and, where appropriate and absent other order of the court, the clerk shall issue a notice of divisional transfer to enable the case to be re-assigned:

-- (1) if the debtor is an individual, to the division where the first address listed by the debtor on the petition is located; or - (2) if the debtor is a non-individual, to the division where the principle place of business address listed by the debtor on the petition is located.
+- (A) Divisional and Judicial Assignment for Petitions Filed Under any Chapter Other than Under Chapter 15. - (1) Divisional Assignment.
+Petitions filed under any chapter other than chapter 15 shall be reviewed by the clerk upon filing to verify correct divisional assignment and, where appropriate and absent other order of the court, the clerk shall issue a notice of divisional transfer to enable the case to be reassigned: - (a) if the debtor is an individual, to the division where the first address listed by the debtor on the petition is located; or - (b) if the debtor is a non-individual, to the division where the principal place of business address listed by the debtor on the petition is located.